 - Golden Ratio or Rule of Thirds? a Beginner’s Guide

-Photos Can’t Be Vector Graphics?
+Photos Can’t Be vector graphics?

 Photographs, with their rich colour gamut and complex details, naturally lend themselves to representation in the form of raster graphics.
 Each pixel in a photograph represents a specific colour, resulting in an image that faithfully represents reality with its nuances and subtle colour gradations.
 The ability to reproduce these fine details is irreplaceable when the goal is to realistically depict a scene or object.

-Attempting to transform a photograph into a vector graphic would involve simplifying this complexity into mathematical patterns, lines and shapes.
+Attempting to transform a photograph into a vector image would involve simplifying this complexity into mathematical patterns, lines and shapes.
 Although theoretically possible, such a transformation would entail the loss of much of the detail and subtle shading that give photographs depth and realism.
-For this reason, although it is possible to create vector representations of photographs, the resulting images will usually be more abstract or simplified, making them less suitable for the purposes for which photographs are typically used.

-Another important aspect is efficiency and practicality.
-Processing photographs into vector form is a time-consuming and often manual process, requiring considerable skill and effort.
 Given that photographs often contain thousands, if not millions, of different shades and tones, mapping them all using vectors would be extremely complex and inefficient.

-In addition, vector format is not the best choice for images to be displayed on digital screens or printed as photographs.
+In addition, a vector file format is not the best choice for images to be displayed on digital screens or printed as photographs.
 Computer screens and printers operate in pixels, which means that raster graphics are more directly compatible with these media.
-For photographs that are inherently rich in detail and nuance, the raster format provides the best representation of quality and realism.
+For photographs that are inherently rich in detail and nuance, the raster format simply provides the best representation of quality and realism.

-Vector Graphics Examples
+Vector graphics Examples

-Animation and special effects are areas in which vector graphics have opened up new creative possibilities.
-Animators value it for its ability to create fluid and dynamic images that can be freely modified and animated without fear of quality degradation.
-Vector graphic elements are used both in simple animations on websites and in advanced special effects used in film productions.
+Animation and special effects are areas in which vectors have opened up new creative possibilities.
+Animators value them for their ability to create fluid and dynamic visuals that can be freely modified and animated without fear of quality degradation.

 Watch the animation: https://www.youtube.com/watch?v=IKebuPbfc0w

 Web and user interface design is another area where vector graphics are showing their value.
-Users expect fast and responsive online experiences on a variety of devices, and vector icons, buttons and interface elements guarantee excellent quality and loading speed on any screen.
-UI/UX designers use vector graphics to create intuitive and aesthetically pleasing interfaces that effectively attract and retain user attention.
+Users expect fast and responsive online experiences on a variety of devices, and elements like icons and buttons - typically saved as SVG files - guarantee excellent quality and fast loading on any screen.

-Maps and technical diagrams are yet another example where the precision and scalability of vector graphics are invaluable.
-In mapmaking, where accuracy and legibility of detail are essential, vector graphics enable the creation of clear and easy-to-read visualisations.
-Similarly, in engineering and architecture, schematics and plans created as vector graphics allow for seamless scale and detail in the designs depicted.
+Maps and technical diagrams are yet another example where the precision and scalability of this format are invaluable.
+In mapmaking, where accuracy and legibility of detail are essential, vectors enable the creation of clear and easy-to-read visualisations.

-Vector Graphics Programs
+Vector graphics Programs

-Adobe Illustrator is considered the industry standard for vector graphics.
-Its rich set of tools and features enables you to create complex illustrations, logos, typography and other graphic elements with extreme precision.
 Illustrator offers integration with other Adobe products, which is a major advantage for professionals needing to work seamlessly between different applications such as Photoshop and InDesign.
 Although it is a paid software, its capabilities make it an essential tool for serious-minded designers and agencies.

 CorelDRAW is a popular alternative for Windows users, valued for its intuitive interface and flexibility to adapt to user needs.
 The programme offers a rich set of tools for illustration, page design, photo editing and layout creation.
-CorelDRAW also stands out for its support for large file formats and advanced printing options, making it a good choice for professionals working with advertising materials and printing.

-Inkscape is a free and open source software that offers a wide range of features for creating vector graphics.
+Inkscape is a free and open source editor that offers a wide range of features for creating vector images and illustrations.
 It is a great option for beginners and people who do not want to invest in expensive licences.
-Despite being free, Inkscape has many advanced features such as path editing, filters and even SVG support.
-Its user community provides a wealth of tutorials and resources, making it easy to learn and get started with vector graphics.

 Sketch is a tool aimed primarily at UX/UI designers, available exclusively for Mac users.
 It specialises in the creation of interfaces and prototypes, offering the lightness and speed that are crucial in a fast-paced design environment.
 Its component libraries and support for collaboration within design teams make it easy to create consistent and functional designs.

 When comparing the capabilities and functionalities of the selected programmes, there are several key aspects to consider.
 Adobe Illustrator is the most complete tool, offering unparalleled capabilities elsewhere, but requires a subscription.
 CorelDRAW offers a similar depth of functionality for Windows users, with a strong emphasis on printing.
-Inkscape, although free, provides robust features for most vector graphics applications, being a good starting point for novices.
+Inkscape, although free, provides robust features for most vector illustration tasks, being a good starting point for novices.
 Sketch, with its focus on UI/UX design, is ideal for professionals in this field, although its availability is limited to the Apple ecosystem.

 How To Get Started?

 The basic step for beginners is to choose the right software.
 For many, Inkscape may be a good starting point due to its accessibility and lack of fees.
 It is a good idea to become well acquainted with the user interface of your chosen software.
-Familiarising yourself with the navigation and understanding where the most important tools are located is key to working smoothly.
-Next, it is worth focusing on learning the basic functions, such as creating simple shapes, editing paths, adding colours and textures.

-Zasoby i materiały edukacyjne są nieocenione w nauce grafiki wektorowej.
-Istnieje wiele darmowych i płatnych kursów online oferujących naEducational resources and materials are invaluable for learning vector graphics.
-There are many free and paid online courses offering learning from the basics to advanced design techniques.
 Sites such as Udemy, Coursera and Skillshare offer a wide range of courses, often taught by experienced professionals.
 YouTube is another rich source of knowledge, where experienced designers share their tips and techniques for working in different programmes.
 Additionally, many design communities and forums offer tutorials and workshops that can help you learn and grow.

 Useful communities and forums for designers are irreplaceable for learning and developing skills.
 Platforms such as Behance or Dribbble not only inspire, but also allow you to share experiences and receive feedback from other designers.